gul-am/gul-am/README.md

 - [ ] - Mongo DB
 - [x] - MySql
 - [x] - SQL
-- [x] - PostgreeSQL
+- [ ] - PostgreeSQL
 - [x] - & I know how to trick a bug 🥱🤐
-- [ ] - ... opened for more dev stuff, opportunities and challenges
+- [ ] - ... open for more dev stuff, opportunities and challenges

 #### Did you know 😏
 Coffee is a drink prepared from roasted coffee beans.
 Darkly colored, bitter, and slightly acidic, coffee has a stimulating effect on humans, primarily due to its caffeine content.
 It is the most popular hot drink in the world.
 So, Would be a pleasure if you could [Buy me a Coffee](https://www.buymeacoffee.com/gul.amd) ☕